Better Breast Cancer Screening

 But with so much information out there, and many differing opinions, breast cancer screening can also bring up a lot of questions.

-We asked breast cancer and mammography specialists at RUSH to explain the options — including what to do if you have dense breasts — so you can take charge of your breast health.
+We asked breast cancer and mammography specialists at RUSH MD Anderson to explain the options — including what to do if you have dense breasts — so you can take charge of your breast health.

-Mammograms: the gold standard
+Mammograms: The gold standard

 Mammography has helped reduce breast cancer deaths in the United States by nearly 40% since the implementation of routine screening mammography in the early 1990s.
 Mammograms can show abnormalities in your breasts up to two years before you or your doctor can feel them in a self-exam or a physical breast exam.